SanityLinux/Base/README.md

 All configurations are done via plaintext files, or shell scripts.

 Shells included are zsh, csh, ksh, and fish.
 Zsh is bash-compatible, however bash will be available via pkgsrc.

+##Benefits of using Pür
+* No weird distro-specific changes to the file-system heirarchy: we use a standardized filesystem layout, similar to FreeBSD and traiditonal UNIX.
+* No binary logs or incomprehensible configuration formats: We're not using systemd.
+Everything is logged to plaintext.
+Configuration files are the same, unless otherwise specified by upstream, which brings us to:
+* 100% Upstream code: everything is build from upstream code.
+Everything works as the programmers intended, and all documentation is correct (or as correct as the programmer wrote) for the version installed.
+* Latest code: Pür's goal is to provide the latest stable code releases from the programmers and teams involved.
+You won't find a 3 year out of date version of something here.
+Every release is completely comprised of the newest stable releases, unless otherwise specified in the Changelog/Errata Notification
+* No new tools to learn: If you know UNIX, you know Pür Linux.
+Releases are installed and updated as tarballs you simply extract and overwrite with.
+Wanna copy your configuration to a whole new system?
+Tar up /etc and /usr/local, and extract onto a new disk or partition along with the latest Pür Linux release tarball.
+Done!
+* "Cloud" Support: We support the Linode** platform right out of the box.
+Boot into Rescue Mode, untar Pür to the disk you created in the Linode Manager, and boot with the latest Linode kernel!
+** DISCLAIMER: Pür Linux is not endorsed by Linode, LLC.
+The project is not officially affiliated with Linode, LLC.
+Pür Linux is, however, maintained by an existing Linode employee, on their own time.

 ## Plans